Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 |Number of Membership Rewards Needed||66,700|

-With flights to Europe, taxes and fees are considerably less than an equivalent redemption on either Aeroplan or Executive Club, giving Delta much better value for these flights.
+With international flights, the total taxes and fees you have to pay with Delta are considerably less than an equivalent redemption on either Aeroplan or Executive Club, generally giving Delta much better value for these flights.

 Delta SkyMiles allows anyone to check what a potential redemption is worth without an account, so it’s easy to see what might be available.